 Prospect Mountain is home to numerous cross-country ski teams, including the Williams College team, the Mount Anthony Union High School team, and Mount Greylock’s cross-country team.

 More than 100 local children participate in the Bill Koch Youth Ski League, one of the largest in New England.
 Quirky landmarks like the Lollipop Tree, a hobbit house, and a decorated Christmas tree entice young skiers to explore the trails, and the Bill Koch organizers encourage further explorations with a mountain-wide treasure hunt each year.

-PMA has already made some much-needed upgrades to Prospect Mountain since taking over operations last year.
+PMA has already made some much-needed upgrades to Prospect Mountain since taking over operations in 2019.
 These include installing a new septic system, providing Wi-Fi in the lodge, updating the Prospect Mountain website, installing a live trail-cam, and expanding the menu in the lodge.

 Come Ski the Trails and Join the Prospect Family

 Whether it’s your first time on cross-country skis, or you have been doing it for years, there’s a trail at Prospect Mountain with your name on it!
 Because the base elevation at Prospect is over 2,000 feet, they frequently have snow when lower elevations don’t, and The Prospect Mountain website is updated daily with local conditions, so you always know what to expect.

 Trail passes are available at day rates for adults, juniors, and seniors.
 Kids under five ski for free.
 You can also purchase a season pass, a 10-day punch card, or a weekend pass, depending on your needs.
 Ski rentals and lessons are also available.

 - Activities & Adventures

 - Events & Festivals